PySheets/pysheets/README.md

 # PySheets

-This is a spreadsheet, implemented in Python, completely running in the browser, using PyScript.
+PySheets is a spreadsheet UI for Python, implemented in Python, running in the browser, using PyScript.

-This project uses PyScript to display its UI in a browser.

 # Setup